LionsPhil/prometheus-enviro-sensors/README.md

 If you want to use the modules above, it's probably easier to plug them into Pimoroni's [breakout garden](https://shop.pimoroni.com/products/breakout-garden-hat-i2c-spi) (there are versions for most Pi variants now).
 Then everything just plugs together, which is nice.

+If you have both the SGP30 and the BME280, the daemon will use the latter to provide humidity compensation data for the former; see [section 3.16 of the driver integration guide](https://www.sensirion.com/fileadmin/user_upload/customers/sensirion/Dokumente/9_Gas_Sensors/Sensirion_Gas_Sensors_SGP30_Driver-Integration-Guide_SW_I2C.pdf).

 ## Setup

 This lists every step to get this set up on Debian (including Raspbian).
 If you already have a Prometheus setup, skip parts as needed.